-To make this step less painful treat yourself (within your budget) to a smaller purse.
+To make this step less painful, treat yourself (within your budget) to a smaller purse.
 It will make this process rewarding and not feel like a punishment.
 I bought myself an adorable Rainbow Poop Emoji Purse by No Boundaries.
-You can also pick up cute little wallets or purses at the Dollar General Store, you get a chic purse and save some cash too.
+You can also pick up cute little wallets or purses at the Dollar General Store, you get a chic bag and save some cash too.

 Excess Weight=Back & Shoulder Pain

-Heaving this heavy load around on one side of your body causes posture imbalance, muscles tension, back aches, and shoulder pain.
+Heaving this heavy load around on one side of your body causes posture imbalance, muscle tension, backaches, and shoulder pain.
 Be sure to read this article on Huffington Post for more examples and tips-Why your purse is giving you back pain.

 Get it done and just dump it out!
 Simplify and use cash rather than cards to save money and space in your wallet.
 Downsize to declutter; you don’t need to haul that heap all over.